josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_basics.md

 const | Defines a constant.
 SeeConstants. enum | Defines an enum.
 SeeEnums. var | Defines a variable.
 SeeVariables. breakpoint | Editor helper for debugger breakpoints.
-Unlike breakpoints created by clicking in the gutter,`breakpoint`is stored in the script itself.
+Unlike breakpoints created by tapping in the gutter,`breakpoint`is stored in the script itself.
 This makes it persistent across different machines when using version control. preload | Preloads a class or variable.
 SeeClasses as resources. await | Waits for a signal or a coroutine to finish.
 SeeAwaiting signals or coroutines.